 Ovarian cancer is diagnosed annually in nearly a quarter of a million women globally.
 Symptoms are often misdiagnosed, as they can be confused with symptoms of other less severe illnesses, particularly gastrointestinal complaints.

-As part of World Ovarian Cancer Day, May 8th 2013, organisations around the world are communicating “5 Facts Everyone Should Know About Ovarian Cancer”.
-These are:
+As part of World Ovarian Cancer Day, May 8th 2013, organisations around the World communicated “5 Facts Everyone Should Know About Ovarian Cancer”.

 Fact 1: All women are at risk for ovarian cancer.